newrelic/newrelic-ios-agent-spm/README.md

    /bin/sh "${SCRIPT}" "APP_TOKEN"
    ```

-   - Add the following lines to your build script above the existing lines to skip symbol upload during debugging.
+   Optional Step: Add the following lines to your build script above the existing lines to skip symbol upload during debugging.
     ```
     if [ ${CONFIGURATION} = "Debug" ]; then
         echo "Skipping DSYM upload CONFIGURATION: ${CONFIGURATION}"